 We believe that effective risk management and control processes are critical to our safety and soundness, our ability to predict and manage the challenges that we face and, ultimately, our long-term corporate success.
 Risk management refers to the activities by which we identify, measure, monitor, evaluate and manage the risks we face in the course of our banking activities.
 These include liquidity, interest rate, credit, operational, compliance, regulatory, strategic, financial and reputational risk exposures.
-Our board of directors, both directly and through its committees, is responsible for overseeing our risk management processes, including quarterly enterprise risk management assessments and annual cyber, BSA/anti-money laundering and third-party risk assessments, with each of the committees of our board of directors assuming a different and important role in overseeing the management of the risks we face.
+Our board of directors, both directly and through its committees, is responsible for overseeing our risk management processes, with each of the committees of our board of directors assuming a different and important role in overseeing the management of the risks we face.